 c) Point to the macro-evolutionary result (specially the PNAS pacing paper with graptoloid, nature mammal macro-evolution paper) which suggest cyclicity

 d) Underlying cause for climate change induced by grand cycles (orbital rotation)

-Importance in paleo oceanography, ocean temperature, ocean chemistry

 Foraminifera are the most thoroughly researched marine organisms because of their outstanding fossil record.
 They have great significance in the discovery of earth history as they capture geochemical information about past ocean chemistry and can help us infer past earth climate, geologic and ecologic environments.
-They are members of a phylum of single celled eukaryotic organisms which can florish in all marine environments.
+They are members of a phylum of single celled eukaryotic organisms which can flourish in all marine environments.
 Foraminifera are classified into two main categories: a) Planktonic foraminifera which lack the ability to float against the current of an water body and b) Benthic foraminifera which belong to the community of organisms that live near marine or freshwater sedimentary environment (e.g. sands, muds, rocks) at the bottom of the sea, rivers and lakes.
 The ecological success of foraminifera can be attributed to their ability to move and capture food (small organism like bacteria, diatom) using thread-like pseudopods extended from the cell body.
 The most important feature of the foraminiferal cell is the shell which can have diverse morphological shapes depending on the species.
 These shells are made of calcium carbonate and are fundamental components of many rocks.
-For example, The pyramids in Egypts are made up of limestone containing largest foraminifer species named Nummulite.
+For example, The pyramids in Egypt are made up of limestone containing largest foraminifer species named Nummulite.
 The morphological differences in test shells are used to classify the foraminifers.
 Because the development of the outer shell depend on the environment they try to adapt, foraminifer test shells of extant species found in foraminifer samples provide us the information to reconstruct the ecological habitats and environment too.
+Foraminifer samples collected from sediments can be compared with similar living foraminifera and past environment can be de deduced.
+Diversity of extinct species, shell type ratio, shell chemistry can be used as powerful tools too.
 Scientists have used foraminifer to identify past global temperature, measure sea level and ocean depth, study how the shorelines and tropical regions have changed over time.
 The outstanding fossil record of foraminifera can help us study the evolutionary history and establish connection between the external climatic events and the effect in the speciation and extinction process of these species.

-(Intro paragraph on Calcareous nannofossil)
+Calcareous nannofossils include coccolith and coccolithophores.
+Coccolith are plates made of limestone(calcium carbonate) formed by single celled plant-like organism called coccolithophores.
+After death of these organisms, the coccolith plates get separated from the coccosphere and preserved in sedimentary rocks.
+The skeletons of coccolithophores are vastly available in marine deposits and are one of the major rock components (e.g. chalk of island Rugen in Baltic sea).
+These nannofossil, due to their small size, are well distributed across all habitats and thus can be used similarly as foraminifer to study paleo climate and their abundance and diversity make them amazingly useful for macroevolution studies.

+Microfossil appearance ages and diversity rate information are heavily informative in oil and gas reservoir exploration.
+Using benthic foraminifera, Planktonic foraminifera and nannofossils, petroleum industries correlated time in deep wells and constructed global Cenozoic timescales.
+This paper contributes further to the study of finding links between climatic events due to planetary rotation and their effect on marine species and gives us more insight in answering macroevolutionary questions.